Google reveals new London 'groundscraper' HQ

 Google revealed designs for the low-rise one million square feet scheme on Friday after announcing its move to King's Cross in January.

-At 330 metres long, it exceeds the height of the 310-metre tall Shard, western Europe's tallest skyscraper.
+At 330 meters long, it exceeds the height of the 310-metre tall Shard, western Europe's tallest skyscraper.

 Swiss bank UBS is undertaking a similar large-scale low-rise scheme at the Broadgate complex in London's main financial district.

-Note: (This version of the story was corrected to clarify the staff numbers in sixth paragraph.)